MingshiYangUIUC/MLP-Minecraft-Squid-Workshop-Project/Aiming-Algorithm.md

 How to find T^ and P^?

 ## Solution:
-Prepare by computing T, the time it takes for arrow to reach the target's current position P, and do the following iteratively.
+Prepare by computing T, the time it takes for arrow to reach the target's current position P.
+Define a learning rate R > 0, a accuracy threashold E, and do the following iteratively.

-	1. Compute the future postion of the moving target after time T, P' = P + V * T; \
+	1. Compute the future postion of the moving target after time T, P' = P + V * T;
-	2. Compute the time T', the time it takes for arrow to reach the future position; \
+	2. Compute the time T', the time it takes for arrow to reach the future position;
-	3. Compute the time difference dT = T' - T; \
+	3. Compute the time difference dT = T' - T;
-	4. Modify T by adding scaled dT: T <- T + r * dT (r>0);
+	4. Modify T by adding scaled dT: T <- T + R * dT (R>0);

-By repeating steps 1-4, we reach two conditions:
+After performing steps 1 through 4 for a certain number of iterations, we arrive at two outcomes:
-	a. |T-T'| is larger than a theashold after some iterations.
-It means the solution cannot be found, the iteration progresses slowly, or the target is out of range.
+	a. |T-T'| cannot be smaller than E. It means the solution cannot be found, the iteration progresses slowly, or the target is out of range.
-	b. |T-T'| is smaller than a theashold after some iterations.
-It an approximate solution close to T^ is found.
+	b. |T-T'| can be smaller than E. It means an approximate solution close to T^ is found, with difference also smaller than E.

-If condition b is reached, compute the future position P^ = P + V * T^ using the approximate solution, and aim at P^.
+If condition b is satisfied, approximate solution of P^ is P' from the last iteration.